-University of California and UAW 2865 membership agree to our first contract after decades of organizing student workers for better working conditions.
+University of California and UAW 2865 membership agree to our first contract after decades of student workers fighting for a union and better working conditions.

-In the face of an anti-union Supreme Court decision (Janus), UAW 2865 regains majority membership statewide and a wins a new contract with new rights in several areas.
+Despite an anti-union Supreme Court decision (Janus), UAW 2865 grows majority membership statewide and wins a new contract with new rights in several areas.

 WHAT DOES UAW 2865 DO?